2018 Internship Opportunities

 Our internships will provide college students, or recent graduates, an opportunity to gain valuable experience in shark research and education.
-Summer internships are available in 2017, but please note that due to AWSC's status as a nonprofit research institution, positions offered by the AWSC College Intern Program are unpaid.
+Summer internships are available in 2018, but please note that due to AWSC's status as a nonprofit research institution, positions offered by the AWSC College Intern Program are unpaid.
 If you have any questions regarding the the AWSC internship positions please email the AWSC's Education Director, Marianne Long, at firstname.lastname@example.org.

 We ask for a minimum 14 week commitment (unless otherwise stated in the program description).